ctuning/ck-mlperf/script/image-classification/README.md

 ## Preprocessing

-Preprocessing script prepares images for client programs.
+The preprocessing script prepares images for a client program.

 Preprocessing steps:

-- Read required number of images from a dataset.
+- Read the required number of images from a dataset.
 The number of images is governed by program parameters `CK_BATCH_COUNT` and `CK_BATCH_SIZE`.

-- Prepare images for loading into a network.
-Preparation includes cropping images, scaling them to a size defined by input images size of a network being benchmarked.
+- Prepare images for loading into a model.
+Preparation includes cropping images, scaling them to a size defined by the input images size of the model being benchmarked.
 See the section **Input preprocessing parameters** below.

 - Store prepared images into a cache directory.

-As a result, preprocessing script provides a set of enviroment variables that client program should use:
+As a result, the preprocessing script provides a set of enviroment variables that a client program should use:

 - `RUN_OPT_IMAGE_DIR`
 Path to a directory containing preprocessed images.